RyanLucas3/MacroRandomForest/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
-*"Machine Learning is useful for macroeconomic forecasting but not so useful for macroeconomics" - Phillipe Goulet Coulombe*
+*"Machine Learning is useful for macroeconomic forecasting but not so useful for macroeconomics" - Philippe Goulet Coulombe*
 ---------------------------------------------------------------------------------------------------------------------------------

 Ever wanted the power of a random forest with the interpretability of a linear regression model?
 Well now you can...